Stop Granting Reckless Remand Orders to Police, CJN Warns Judges - THISDAYLIVE

 Alex Enumah in Abuja

-The Chief Justice of Nigeria (CJN), Justice Walter Onnoghen, on Monday warned judges in the country to refrain from issuing what he described as “reckless” remand orders to the police.
+The Chief Justice of Nigeria (CJN), Justice Walter Onnoghen, yesterday warned judges in the country to refrain from issuing what he described as “reckless” remand orders to the police.

 Onnoghen specifically charged judges not to issue remand orders in cases where police lack concrete evidence to sustain its criminal allegations against the defendant(s) or where the court does not have the requisite jurisdiction to entertain the matter.